microsoft/AL-Go/Scenarios/AddPowerPlatformProject.md

-# [PREVIEW] Create a New Business Central and Power Platform Project
+# Create a New Business Central and Power Platform Project

 ## Prerequisites